-The upper case letters in Eq.
-(6) indicate the dimensions of the matrix and the vectors, while the lower case letters in Eq.
-(7) represent the corresponding element.
+The subscriptions in the uppercase of Eq.
+6 indicate the dimensions of the matrix and the vectors, while the subscriptions in the lowercase of Eq.
+7 represent the corresponding element.
 The particle size distribution is obtained via solving Eq.
-(6) using the nonnegative least squares method.
+6 using the non-negative least square method.